Curriculum & Academics

 The curriculum followed is determined by the State of North Carolina in our Standard Course of Study -

-Students at the Score Center receive instruction in small groups.
-The curriculum may be delivered by small group instruction, cooperative learning groups, independent study, dual enrollment via Canvas, or through the Apex Learning System.
+Students at Booker T. Washington Learning Center receive instruction in small groups.
+The curriculum may be delivered by small group instruction, cooperative learning groups, independent study, dual enrollment via Canvas, or through the APEX Learning System.

 Students with IEPs receive support as indicated by their IEP, either through inclusion classrooms or EC classroom instruction.

 Our digital library website: http://rock.lib.overdrive.com